abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 This diagram illustrates how category theory allows us to see the big picture when it comes to sets and similar structures - when we are at the realm of sets we can view the set as a collection of individual elements.
 In category theory we don't have such notion.
 We saw how taking the notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.

-In addition we have the notion of a category.
-The whole realm of sets, can be thought as one category.
-A programming language can also be thought as a category.
-And there are a lot more categories which are interesting and useful.
+In addition we have the notion of a category, so the whole realm of sets, can be thought as one category, a programming language can also be thought as a category.
+The concept of a category allows us to find and analyse similarities between the two.

-Do note how the world "Object" is used in both programming languages and in category theory, but for completely different things.
+NB: Do note how the world "Object" is used in both programming languages and in category theory, but for completely different things.
 The equivalent a categorical object is equivalent to a class in programming language.

 Limits
 ===